shashank-simha/AIfES_Practice/mnist/README.md

   - Explore streaming from SD card or SPIFFS to handle full MNIST or custom datasets.

 - **Reduce training latency**:
-  - Current on-device training is slow (~1m20s for 200 samples).
+  - Current on-device training is slow (~25s per epoch for 200 samples).
   - Explore lighter architectures or hybrid training (host-assisted).
   - Optimize AIfES training loops for ESP32.